 YoungArts is the core program of the National YoungArts Foundation (YoungArts).
 The organization's mission is to identify emerging artists, provide educational enrichment and assistance in their pursuit of the arts, and to raise the appreciation for and support of the arts in American society.

 Dedicated to inspiring and nurturing young artists, YoungArts was founded in 1981.
-YoungArts is committed to identifying the next generation of emerging artists and reaches students in every state and contributes to the cultural vitality of the nation by investing in the artistic development of thousands of gifted artists in nine disciplines in the performing, literary and visual arts.
+YoungArts is committed to identifying the next generation of emerging artists and reaches students in every state and contributes to the cultural vitality of the nation by investing in the artistic development of thousands of gifted artists in ten disciplines in the performing, literary and visual arts.

 YoungArts is a publicly supported nonprofit, non-governmental 501(c)(3) organization with headquarters in Miami.
 Corporations, foundations, individuals, and public agencies support the YoungArts program and operating costs through contributions and underwriting.